 - Overnight stay in a Desert camp and camel trek.

-- Entrance to all included sites and monuments during your * 4 DAYS DESERT TOUR FROM MARRAKECH.
+- Entrance to all included sites and monuments during this 4 days desert tour from Marrakech.

 - Turbant (head wear) each for the camel trek in the desert.